News & Trending Tax News

 The federal government says you can't keep that money you've been saving in your retirement account tucked away forever.

-The government requires retirees to withdraw specific amounts from their retirement savings each year once they hit age 72 or 73 if they turn 72 after Dec.
+The government requires retirees to withdraw specific amounts from their retirement savings each year once they hit age 72 or 73 if they turned 72 after Dec.
 31, 2022.
 This is the required minimum distribution (RMD), and there are hefty penalties if overlooked.

 Tax traps include forgetting timely withdrawals, sudden employment changes, and RMDs pushing you into a higher tax bracket.
 Strategies like Roth conversions, qualified charitable distributions (QCDs), and strategic withdrawal plans may mitigate RMD-related tax burdens.